 The Environment Agency has gauging stations on local watercourses measuring stage and observation boreholes (OBH) measuring groundwater levels locally to the catchment which can be used to provide indicative local groundwater performance.

-From previous investigations we have identified the following sites are good indicators of groundwater levels within the catchment.
+From previous investigations we have identified the following site is a good indicator of groundwater levels within the catchment.